Automorphism Groups of Endomorphisms of $\mathbb{P}^1 (\bar{\mathbb{F}}_p)$: Realizability

-Let $\Gamma$ be a $p$-semi-elementary subgroup of $\PGL_2(\FF_q)$.
+\begin{proof}[Proof of Theorem \ref{thm_realizable_p_irregular} part \eqref{thm_realizable_semielementary}] Let $\Gamma$ be a $p$-semi-elementary subgroup of $\PGL_2(\FF_q)$.
 For the purposes of the realizability problem, we can replace $\Gamma$ by a conjugate.
-Then by the classification of Faber \cite{Faber}, as presented in Proposition \ref{prop_faber}, we can assume that $\Gamma$ has the following form: \begin{itemize} \item The group $\Gamma$ is a subgroup of the Borel group; that is, all its elements are of the form $z \mapsto az + b$. \item For any integer $n \geq 1,$ let $\mu_n$ denote the multiplicative group of $n$-th roots of unity in $\Fpbar$.
+Then by the classification of Faber \cite{Faber}, as presented in Proposition \ref{prop_faber}, we can assume that $\Gamma$ has the following form: \begin{itemize} \item The group $\Gamma$ is a subgroup of the Borel group; that is, all its elements are of the form $z \mapsto az + b$. \item For any integer $n \geq 1$, let $\mu_n$ denote the multiplicative group of $n$-th roots of unity in $\Fpbar$.
 There is an additive group $\Lambda \subseteq \FF_q$ and an integer $n \geq 1$ such that

 \item Multiplication by elements of $\mu_n$ maps $\Lambda$ into $\Lambda$. \end{itemize}

 Let

 Then we claim $\Aut(f) = \Gamma$.
 Say $\tau \in \Gamma$.
 Then $\tau$ is given by $\tau(z) = az + b$ for some $a, b$ where $b \in \Lambda$ and $a \in \mu_n$.
 The following sequence of equalities is justified by re-indexing the product twice.